aplatkouski/numeric-matrix-processor/README.md

  3. Calculates the result and outputs it.
  4. Repeats all these steps until the `"Exit"` option is chosen.

+## Stage 4: Transpose

+### Objectives
+ 1. Add an option to transpose matrices.
+ 2. If the user chooses this option, program should provide them with 4 types of transposition and ask them to choose one.
+ 3. Then it should read the matrix, transpose it, and output the result.

 [Essence of linear algebra]: https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab